Hurum Church: Owners of the church

-Around the year 1400, the property registers of bishop Eystein recorded that Hov's church owned property in 45 different farms, and was fairly well of.
+Around the year 1400, the property registers of bishop Eystein recorded that Hov's church owned property in 45 different farms, and was fairly well off.
 After the reformation of the church of Denmark-Norway in 1537 the Crown confiscated the church's properties.
-In 1723 the church was sold to the chancellor's secretary Nicolai Scwartz on Buskerud in Modum, and the following year from him to the widow of the sea-hero Iver Huitfeldt, Kirsten Røyem on Tronstad in Hurum.
-At the auction of her estate after her death in 1750, the church was bought by Gustav Blom in Holmsbu and Knud Borch on Selvik.
+In 1723 the church was sold to the chancellor's secretary Nicolai Scwartz on Buskerud in Modum, and the following year from him to the widow of the sea hero Iver Huitfeldt, Kirsten Røyem on Tronstad in Hurum.
+At the auction of her estate after her death in 1750, the church was bought by Gustav Blom in Holmsbu and Knud Borch in Selvik.
 In 1770 the legal secretary and publican Johan Blom in Drammen became sole owner of the church.
 The congregation bought the church from him in 1816, and has owned it since then.

 The church building

-The church has a rectangular nave and a nearly quadratic chancel, which is rounded of by the semi-circular apse in the east.
-The stone walls are between 1,5–2 meters thick, and covered in white lime plaster.
+The church has a rectangular nave and a nearly quadratic chancel, which is rounded off by the semi-circular apse in the east.
+The stone walls are between 1.5–2 meters thick, and covered in white lime plaster.
 On the outside, the corners are decorated with quaderstone.
 Beneath the western window on the southern wall there is a closed portal with remains of a decorated profile on both sides of the arch.
 There is also a smaller portal in the south wall of the chancel.
 The main entrance of the church, the western portal, was completely rebuilt in 1849.
 Before the fire in 1686 there was a wooden hallway in front of the portal.
 The small window in the apse is medieval.
-The stained glass window depicting the Good Shepherd is painted by Per Vigeland, and was given to the church in 1953.
+The stained glass window depicting the Good Shepherd was painted by Per Vigeland, and was given to the church in 1953.
 It is likely that the chancel too had a medieval window, but the present window is from the 18th century.
 The windows of the nave were added in 1849.
-In the medieval period the arch between the nave and the chancel was approximately 2,4 meters wide, resulting in a more marked separation between the two rooms.
-The roof of the chancel was decorated with cloud-paintings from the early 18th century.
+In the medieval period the arch between the nave and the chancel was approximately 2.4 meters wide, resulting in a more marked separation between the two rooms.
+The roof of the chancel was decorated with cloud paintings from the early 18th century.
 In the medieval period the church had murals that were destroyed in the fire.
 The vestry was constructed in 1957 by architect Esben Poulsson.
 Between 1885 and 1957 the apse was used as a vestry, with a dividing wall against the chancel.